Ultimate Richmond Real Estate Investing Guide for 2026

 Buy and Hold

-At some point in the future, when the market value of the asset has grown, the real estate investor has the option of liquidating the asset if that is to their advantage.
+Later, when the value of the asset has grown, the real estate investor has the advantage of selling the investment property if that is to their advantage.

 Factors to Consider